 Delivery of prevention programmes at scale

-- Implementing the Healthier You Diabetes Prevention Programme so that fewer people at develop Type II Diabetes.
+- Implementing the Healthier You Diabetes Prevention Programme so that fewer people develop Type II Diabetes.

 - Large scale roll-out of Making Every Contact Count for front line staff in the NHS as part of the Behaviour Change Development Framework, enabling all staff to achieve an appropriate level of behaviour change skills

-- Preventing suicides across Hampshire and Isle of Wight through targeted schemes including primary care, talking risk factors to suicide, self-harm and bereavement support (potential link to more detailed page about Suicide Prevention)
+- Preventing suicides across Hampshire and Isle of Wight through targeted schemes including primary care, tackling risk factors to suicide, self-harm and bereavement support

-- Improving uptake of Cancer Screening programmes including the roll out of FIT Bowel Cancer Screening, increasing first time attendances for breast screening and enabling better access for people with learning disabilities.
+- Improving uptake of cancer screening programmes including the roll out of the new FIT Bowel Cancer Screening, increasing first time attendances for breast screening and enabling better access for people with learning disabilities.

 - Increasing uptake of routine childhood immunisations.